CyberAgentAILab/layout-dm/README.md

 Note: our main framework is based on [hydra](https://hydra.cc/).
 It is convenient to handle dozens of arguments hierarchically but may require some additional efforts if one is new to hydra.

 ### Demo
-We provide the trained models [here](download/pretrained_weights).
 Please run a jupyter notebook in [notebooks/demo.ipynb](notebooks/demo.ipynb).
 You can get and render the results of six layout generation tasks on two datasets (Rico and PubLayNet).

 ### Training
 You can also train your own model from scratch, for example by